simonmichael/hledger_site/budgeting-and-forecasting.md

 Budgets are described with periodic transactions.
 Periodic transaction has `~` instead of date and period expression instead of description.
-In this case we want to create a monthly budget that will come into effect starting from January 2013, which will include income of 10000 USD that is partically spent on Food, Health, Home and Transport and the rest becomes our Assets:
+In this case we want to create a monthly budget that will come into effect starting from January 2013, which will include income of 10000 USD that is partially spent on Food, Health, Home and Transport and the rest becomes our Assets:

 ```journal